Translating your core grant application

-In the assessment of core grant applications, it is important to protect and promote the full equality of Canada’s two official languages, while maintaining a pan-Canadian perspective.
-The Canada Council therefore uses peer assessment committees that work in both English and French for these grants (with the exception of language-based artistic practices such as Theatre and Literature).
-In such cases, we require translation of text portions of your application - but not budgets or other attachments - into French or into English.
-You have 2 options for the translation:
+In the assessment of core grant applications, it is important to protect and promote the full equality of Canada’s two official languages while maintaining a pan-Canadian perspective.
+The Canada Council uses peer assessment committees that work in both English and French to assess these grant applications (with the exception of language-based artistic practices, such as theatre and literature).

 You may have the Canada Council arrange for the translation, or you may choose to provide your own translation.

 If you choose to provide your own translation: